MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/restore-an-inactive-mailbox.md

 ## <a name="more-information"></a>Ulteriori informazioni

 - **Qual è la differenza principale tra il recupero e il ripristino di una cassetta postale inattiva?** When you recover an inactive mailbox, the mailbox is basically converted to a new mailbox, the contents and folder structure of the inactive mailbox are retained, and the mailbox is linked to a new user account.
 After it's recovered, the inactive mailbox no longer exists, and any changes made to the content in the new mailbox will affect the content that was originally on hold in the inactive mailbox.
 Conversely, when you restore an inactive mailbox, the contents are merely copied to another mailbox.
 The inactive mailbox is preserved and remains an inactive mailbox.
 Any changes made to the content in the target mailbox won't affect the original content held in the inactive mailbox.
-La cassetta postale inattiva può comunque essere cercata utilizzando lo [strumento di ricerca del contenuto](content-search.md), i suoi contenuti possono essere ripristinati in un'altra cassetta postale oppure può essere recuperata o eliminata in un secondo momento.
+La cassetta postale inattiva può comunque essere ricercata utilizzando lo strumento Ricerca [contenuto,](content-search.md)il suo contenuto può essere ripristinato in un'altra cassetta postale oppure può essere recuperato o eliminato in un secondo momento.

 - **Come si trovano le cassette postali inattive?** Per ottenere un elenco delle cassette postali inattive nell'organizzazione e visualizzare le informazioni utili per il ripristino di una cassetta postale inattiva, è possibile eseguire questo comando.